Synthetic Abundance Maps for Unsupervised Super-Resolution of Hyperspectral Remote Sensing Images: Experiments

 \subsection{Comparison with the State-of-the-Art Methods}

-We compare our method, trained exclusively on a fully synthetic dataset, against state-of-the-art (SOTA) SISR methods: MCNet \cite{li2020mixed}, SSPSR \cite{jiang2020learning}, and HSISR \cite{li2022hyperspectral}.
+We compare our method, MCNet-DL, trained exclusively on a fully synthetic dataset, against state-of-the-art (SOTA) SISR methods: MCNet \cite{li2020mixed}, SSPSR \cite{jiang2020learning}, HSISR \cite{li2022hyperspectral}, MSDformer \cite{chen2023msdformer} and a method based on a very recent foundation model, HyperSIGMA \cite{wang2025hypersigma}.
 Bicubic interpolation is also included as a baseline.
+For the SOTA methods, we adopt the default hyperparameters recommended by the original authors, without additional tuning.
 It is worth noting that all these SOTA methods are supervised, which makes the comparison more favorable to them, since they benefit from access to paired training data, unlike our approach.

 To construct the training data, the dataset considered is divided into 16 non-overlapping patches.
 For each SOTA method, 16 independent training sessions are conducted: in each session, one patch is used exclusively for evaluation, while the remaining 15 serve as training data.
 This procedure, which relies on an artificial partitioning of the data, offers favorable learning conditions for supervised methods and thus favors them.
 However, such a setup is unrealistic in real-world applications.